BackofenLab/CRISPRleader/README.md

 **To execute the program, please open your terminal console.**

 **Requirements**
 - Python 2.7.
-Please install the corresponding libraries (Docopt, Numpy, Urllib3 and Biopython).
+Additionally, please install the corresponding libraries(Docopt, Numpy, Urllib3 and Biopython).
 For example: pip install numpy --user OR  sudo pip install numpy

 ## Contribution